-The authors selected for this issue have gone beyond the scope of scholarly research previously conducted at Chapman University, traveling across the world to work long hours in various archives including the British Library, the Center for American War Letters, the Manzanar War Relocation Center archives, Bancroft Library at California State University Berkeley, the California Institute of Technology, and the MacArthur Memorial Museum.
+The authors selected for this issue have gone beyond the scope of scholarly research previously conducted at Chapman University, traveling across the world to work long hours in various archives including the American National Archives, the British Library, the British National Archives, the Center for American War Letters, the Library of Congress, the Trinity College Libraries, and the University of Michigan Libraries.
 They worked with primary source documents, ultimately creating a series of papers that reflect not only their own extreme diligence, but also the impressive conduction of primary research for which Chapman students are known.
 We are thankful to those who have contributed to this publication, Voces Novae: Chapman University Historical Review, thus adding to the ever-growing body of historical knowledge.

 Nahoko Hashimoto, Amanda Larsh, Bijan Kazerooni, Maci Reed